shibon1/Apache-with-ansible/README.md

 5- Apache with certificates

-WARNING: With Script you just can run one time;
+WARNING: You can only run this script once ;
-For resolve that problem in defaults/main.yml change the true for false in task6
+To resolve this problem go to defaults/main.yml and change the "true" for "false" in task6;
 ---
 incluir_task1: true
 incluir_task2: true